-Clinical Results Supporting an Adverse Effect of Anti-Oxidants
+Clinical Results Supporting an Adverse Effect of Anti-Oxidants ?

-More recently, Lawenda and colleagues have provided a vigorous restatement of the views of conventional oncologists in the authoritative Journal of the National Cancer Institute (10).
-The authors acknowledge the complexity of the issue, noting the possible differences among chemotherapy agents and different kinds of dietary AOs.
-They also acknowledge that AOs may affect apoptosis, and the importance of the dose of AOs., Nevertheless, they caution against any use of AOs until further research clarifies the issue.
-Unlike the earlier paper, which opposed the use of AOs based on the theoretical argument that ROS are critical to cytotoxic benefits of radiation and chemotherapy, Lawenda et al. argue that the existing clinical literature supports the likelihood that AOs interfere with conventional cancer treatment.
+Lawenda and colleagues have provided a vigorous restatement of the views of conventional oncologists in the authoritative Journal of the National Cancer Institute (10).
+They acknowledge the complexity of the issue, noting the possible differences among chemotherapy agents and different kinds of dietary AOs.
+They also acknowledge that AOs may affect apoptosis, and the importance of the dose of AOs. , Nevertheless, they caution against any use of AOs until further research clarifies the issue.
+More importantly, they argue that the existing clinical literature supports the likelihood that AOs interfere with conventional cancer treatment.

 Although they provide a comprehensive listing of relevant clinical trials, only three are spotlighted for discussion.
-The first of these involved 90 unilateral, non-metastatic breast cancer patients who were seen by a single physician (Adam Hofer, who at one time worked with Linus Pauling), who prescribed high doses of beta-carotene, niacin B3, Vitamin C, selenium, Coenzyme Q10, and zinc.
+The first of these involved 90 unilateral, nonmetastatic breast cancer patients treated by a single physician (Adam Hofer, who at one time worked with Linus Pauling), who prescribed high doses of beta-carotene, niacin B3, Vitamin C, selenium, Coenzyme Q10, and zinc.
 Patients were advised to follow this protocol regardless of subsequent treatment, which included radiation, tamoxifen, and chemotherapy, which varied among patients.
-Using the British Columbia breast cancer database, Lesperance and colleagues (59) selected control patients who matched the individual patients receiving the supplements on eight different variables.
+Using the British Columbia breast cancer database, Lesperance and colleagues (67) selected control patients who matched the individual patients receiving the supplements on eight different variables.
 Survival rates at five years were 72% for the patients taking the supplements, and 81% for the control patients.
 Ten-year survival rates were 65% and 76%.
-However neither breast cancer specific survival (p = .16) nor disease-free survival (p = .07) reached conventional levels of statistical significance.
+Neither breast cancer specific survival (p = .16) nor disease-free survival (p = .07) reached conventional levels of statistical significance.
 Nevertheless, the trend for interference due to the AOs raises important concerns.